 The technical name for a Smiley Piercing (or sometimes called scrumper) is an upper lip frenulum piercing.
 This type of body piercing goes through the small thin tissue that connects your upper lip to the middle of your gums.
-This is a quite popular and cool looking piercing to have, it does come with some unique risks.
+This is a quite a popular piercing to have, it does, however, come with some unique risks.
 So before you go out to your local studio and get this done we are going to go over the risks, proper aftercare, pain scale, costs, jewelry types and rejection chances.

 Smiley Piercing Jewelry

 The great thing about jewelry for the smiley piercing is that you have a good amount of options.
 The starter size most often used are small gauge (16-18) CBR (captive bead ring) or a horseshoe barbell.
 Most piercing shops will offer you a nice starter set.
 Once you’re healed you are free to pick something more that fits your personal style.

 Your technician is going to be very careful on the positioning of your jewelry.
 The placement is very important because you do not want to cause excess rubbing to your teeth or gums.
 This is the big risk with this piercing.
 They will set it so that the ball sits just below your gum line.
 This way when you smile it will show off your jewelry.
 This of course is where the name ‘smiley’ comes from.

 The price of a smiley piercing really varies on where you live.
 In my local area, Chicago, the price can range from $30-$80.
 You can get an idea of pricing in your local area with a modified google search.
 What you want to do is go to Google and use this search term, including the quotations. “body piercing shop+ your zip”